- Share this article on Facebook

-CSX has previously said it had denied permission to film on the tracks twice, in writing.
+The train company, CSX Transportation, has said it twice denied permission to the film to shoot on the tracks.